Seb-C/AnkiMelon/README.md

 [AnkiMelon](https://github.com/Seb-C/AnkiMelon) is a simple Firefox extension which allows you to have your vocabulary lookups from [Animelon](https://animelon.com/) automatically added to Anki.

+If you are not a developer and just would like to use it, please find it [here](https://addons.mozilla.org/en-US/firefox/addon/ankimelon/).

 # Installation

 1. Have Anki installed